-With the world gradually shifting towards online transactions, it becomes even more important to protect oneself from the ever-increasing threats from hackers, scammers and other cybercriminals.
+With the world gradually shifting towards online transactions, it becomes even more important to protect oneself from the ever-increasing threats from hackers, scammers, and other cybercriminals.

 Crucial personal and financial information is getting into the hands of hackers and there several people who lose their hard-earned to scammers.
 While you can’t completely insulate yourself from the cyber threats as long you are online, there are skills and knowledge you can acquire to help you identify and avoid some of the traps set by these hackers.
-These help you create a safer online safe and help you mitigate the effects should fall victim to a cyber-attack.
+These help you create a safer online safe and help you mitigate the effects that should fall victim to a cyber-attack.

 Here are ways to protect yourself online.